Four Truths About Bull Markets

 All charts in this post are powered by MarketSmith

-Check out my latest two trading books:
+Check out my two best trading books:

 Swing Trading with options – How to Trade Big Trends for Big Profits